Women to Watch Awards

 - Krystina Fuge – Philanthropist, Volunteer, Entrepreneur and Committee Lead, Pink Ribbon Project at the NHRMC Foundation

-- Lily Nicole – Group Organizer, lowercase leaders
+- Lily Nicole – Director of Community Engagements, lowercase leaders

 - Rebecca Trammel – Executive Director, Champions for Compassion